alterNERDtive/the_vault-tweaks/README.md

 * Fake players can put Vault Rocks on the Altar again.
 * Relic fragments \#5 are now equally as likely to drop as the others.
 * AE2 auto crafting no longer requires manually giving its fake player all research.
-* Altar Conduit now draws the correct amount of power when connected to AE2.

 ## Balance Changes